Qiskit/rustworkx/README.md

 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/rustworkx.svg)](https://anaconda.org/conda-forge/rustworkx)

-Community supported binaries are published to the Conda ecosystem via `conda-forge`.
+Community-supported binaries are published to the Conda ecosystem via `conda-forge`.
 Although unofficial, they can be helpful for `conda` users.
 To install, simply run:

 ```